Spiti Valley vs Ladakh: Which Himalayan Cold Desert Is Right for You?

 Spiti is the trip you take when you want to disappear.
 Ladakh is the trip you take when you want to be awed.
 Both deliver.
 Neither disappoints.
 But they scratch different itches, and pretending they're interchangeable — which most travel content does — is lazy.

 Pick the one that matches your current life moment.
-Or do both.
-I'm not your mom.
+Or do both, and let two versions of the Himalaya work on you back to back.